 The condition of wheels should be checked regularly, particularly for distortion of flanges and the wheel dish.
-Damaged or distorted wheels, or having the wheel bolt seating cracked or deformed, must not be repaired.
+Wheels damaged or distorted, or having the wheel bolt seating cracked or deformed, must not be repaired.

 If a wheel or tyre has to be changed it should be of the same type of construction and size as originally fitted.